Herkkomehtala/Review-classification-AI/README.md

-Now we can create some test data to verify that your model works!
+Now we can create some test data to verify that the model works!

 ```python